zacanger/zacanger.github.io/blog/src/posts/bootcamp-analogies.md

 after going from nerd to hugely successful nerd, waving it in everyone's face, except everyone is that same nerd so it's kinda more like an encouraging wave than a "see, told you i'd amount to something" kind of wave.

-just some thoughts i had while trying to avoid having my skin ripped off by the pressure-washer-like shower that i just took. i need to be better at plumbing.